node-m2m/m2m/Readme.md

 It will ask you to enter your credentials again.
 Enter your credentials to renew your token.

 ### Client Application Setup
-Similar with the remote device setup, create a client project directory and install m2m module.
+Similar with the remote device setup, create a client project directory and install m2m.
 ```js
 $ npm install m2m
 ```